 In the early 1600s, people believed the planets, sun, and stars revolved around the Earth based upon the ancient Ptolemaic geocentric model.
 A literal interpretation of the Bible (Joshua 10:12-14) also supported geocentrism.
 In 1616, Galileo’s theory of heliocentrism – that the Earth revolved around the Sun – was declared heretical by pope Paul V and the Inquisition because it seemingly contradicted Scripture.
 Galileo continued to challenge geocentrism so in 1633 yet another pope, Urban VIII, and the Inquisition once again condemned him.
 The scientist was consequently placed under house arrest until his death in 1642.

 Four-hundred years later it’s universally accepted that the Earth revolves around the Sun.
-The references in the Bible to the Sun stopping are to be interpreted allegorically.
 The two popes were dead wrong when they condemned Galileo.
 Today’s Catholic sophists try to exonerate the two popes by claiming the condemnations of Galileo were not done “ex cathedra,” as official papal declarations, but the controversy certainly did involve faith.
 We can see from our vantage point that the church’s ability to infallibly interpret Scripture was totally discredited by the two popes involved.

 At least one contemporary Catholic apologist, Robert Sungenis, correctly recognizes that the question of papal infallibility is central to the Galileo affair.
 If Galileo was right, Sungenis says, then the popes proved themselves fallible by condemning him.
 So over the last several years Sungenis has gone about trying to prove that geocentrism is true and heliocentrism is false.
 You read that correctly!
 In 2009 Sungenis began writing a slew of books defending geocentrism.
 See here.
 Someone needs to inform NASA, the U.S. military, satellite providers, etc., that all of their celestial mechanical calculations based on the heliocentric model are incorrect!